DataDog/documentation/content/integrations/google_cloud_platform.md

 ## Metrics

 Google provides Stackdriver Loadbalancing metrics, but not by default.
 Contact your Google representative/support and ask to join the Stackdriver Loadbalancing metrics Beta.
-Once you've joined, you'll automatically start seeing these metrics in Datadog (`gcp.loadbalancing.*`).
+Once you've joined, you'll automatically start seeing `gcp.loadbalancing.*` metrics in Datadog.

 Otherwise, here's a list of all metrics collected by this integration: